How to End a Personal Statement

 For example, “I wish to improve my knowledge” or “I look forward to gaining exposure to various settings.”

 The candidate might genuinely believe in these statements.
 But, they are not specific enough.
 To alter that, students should cover detailed skills they wish to acquire.
 Or certain settings that will benefit their potential career.
+The conclusion should convey clarity and intention to the admissions committee member, maintaining the focus established throughout the personal statement.

-2. Revisit the Valuable Points
+2. Revisit the Key Points

-Every student should tie their closing paragraph personal statement to the rest of the content.
+Every student should tie their closing paragraph to the rest of the content.
 The body of the conclusion should re-emphasize the important bits and pieces of the main section.
 Here, they can form a written argument that has structure and delivers a lasting impression.
+The student can reiterate their achievements to give the statement a sense of closure.
+But with a very positive and inspiring connotation.

-3. Look Ahead
+3. Look Ahead to Your Future Career

 There are two types of goals the committee wants to see:

-- Medium-term goals – such as applying for a cardiology fellowship after finishing residency.
+• Medium-term goals – such as applying for a cardiology fellowship after finishing residency.

-- Long-term goals – such as demonstrating a clear vision for further development in that career.
+• Long-term goals – such as demonstrating a clear vision for further development in that career.

 Discussing these goals provides a clear picture of what the committee can expect of a student like this.
 It conveys potential, desire for intentional growth, and success.